-Want to be trained by the world’s #1 Motivational Speaker and Learn Step-by-Step How To Use Your Voice and Expertise to earn an income?
+Want to take a course designed by the world’s #1 Motivational Speaker and Learn Step-by-Step How To Use Your Voice and Expertise to earn an income?

 In this course, you will learn how to become a motivational speaker.
 The Motivational Speaker Certificate Course has been developed to meet high academic standards, ensuring that as a graduate you can display with pride the Motivational Speaker Certificate from Lakewood University.
 Further, you will also receive a certificate from Eric Thomas & Associates.

-Your instructor for this course will be Eric Thomas, Ph.D., who is a critically acclaimed author, World-renowned speaker, educator, pastor, and audible.com Audie Awards Finalist.
+Dr. Eric Thomas is a critically acclaimed author, World-renowned speaker, educator, pastor, and audible.com Audie Awards Finalist.
 ET, as he is better known, has taken the world by storm, with his creative, common-sense approach to living a successful, satisfying professional and personal life.
 Through a significant social media presence and regular domestic and international tours, “ET, The Hip Hop Preacher” has become a global phenomenon!

 As CEO of his Consulting Firm, ETA LLC., Eric has led his team through the doors of dozens of hugely successful organizations and Fortune 500 companies such as General Electric, Quicken Loans, AT&T, Nike, Under Armour, New Balance, and UPS and continues to consult for major league sports franchises within the MLB, NBA, NFL, MLS.